-\begin{itemize} \item We extend the work of Chen et al.~\cite{Sherman_IC} and explore the possibility of providing a general construction of a DSCS protocol from any SNC protocol.
-We discuss the challenges for such a general construction in details, and we identify some SNC protocols such that efficient DSCS protocols can be constructed using them.
+\begin{itemize} \item We explore the possibility of providing a generic construction of a DSCS protocol from any SNC protocol.
+We discuss the challenges for a generic construction in details and identify some SNC protocols suitable for constructing efficient DSCS protocols.

-\item We construct a DSCS protocol (DSCS I) from an SNC protocol proposed by Catalano et al.~\cite{Dario_PKC}.
-DSCS I handles dynamic data, that is, the client can efficiently perform updates (insertion, deletion and modification operations) on her data outsourced to the cloud server.
-DSCS I offers public verifiability.
+\item We construct a publicly verifiable DSCS protocol (DSCS I) from an SNC protocol~\cite{Dario_PKC}.
+DSCS I handles dynamic data, i.e., a client can efficiently perform updates (insertion, deletion and modification) on the outsourced data.
+We discuss the (asymptotic) performance and certain limitations of DSCS I.

-\item We describe the security model of a DSCS protocol and prove that DSCS I is secure in this model.
+\item We provide the formal security definition of a DSCS protocol and prove the security of DSCS I.

-\item As append-only data are a special case of generic dynamic data, we can use the same DSCS I protocol (which is based on~\cite{Dario_PKC}) for append-only data.
+\item As append-only data are a special case of generic dynamic data, we can use DSCS I (which is based on~\cite{Dario_PKC}) for append-only data.
 However, we identify some SNC protocols that are \textit{not} suitable for building a secure cloud storage for generic dynamic data, but efficient secure cloud storage protocols for append-only data can be constructed from them.
-These secure cloud storage protocols (specific to append-only data) are much more efficient than an SNC-based secure cloud storage for dynamic data.
 We construct such a publicly verifiable secure cloud storage protocol (DSCS II) for append-only data by using an SNC protocol proposed by Boneh et al.~\cite{BFKW_PKC}.
-This construction is secure in the random oracle model and overcomes some of the limitations of DSCS I.

-\item We compare the (asymptotic) performance of DSCS I and DSCS II with that of other existing secure cloud storage protocols.
+\item We discuss the (asymptotic) performance of DSCS II which overcomes some limitations of DSCS I.

-\item We evaluate the performance (e.g., storage overhead, computational cost and communication cost) of DSCS I and DSCS II by providing prototype implementations of the same.
-Extensive experimentations are done for different sizes of data files and different update operations on these data files.
-We also compare our results with that of an SNC-based secure cloud storage scheme for static data. \end{itemize}